jpasqua/TeslaClient/README.md

 +	[Tesla Model S REST API](http://docs.timdorr.apiary.io/)
 +	[Tesla Model S Remote Access Protocol](http://tinyurl.com/mnjyhbb)

+**Note:** This version of the library corresponds to the "owner" API from Tesla which came about in the same timeframe as version 6 of the car software.
+This version is completely incompatible with the old Tesla API and the old version of this library.
+If you want to continue to use the older library, please refer to tag 0.5.

 This is unofficial documentation of the Tesla Model S REST API used by the iOS and Android apps.
 It features functionality to monitor and control the Model S remotely.
 The documents are updated as new information is found.

 This software and documentation do not come from Tesla Motors Inc.